 What’s considered an endpoint?

-An Endpoint is any device that connects to the corporate network from outside its firewall.
-Examples of endpoint devices include:
+An Endpoint is any device that connects to a network.
+Examples of endpoint device include:

 - mobile devices